petersteele111/pbsweather/README.md

 # PBS Weather
-Welcome, this appliation is a desktop app that is built in Python using Tkinter.
-You are able to inout your own API key that is stored securely on your local machine that will allow you to query the weather conditions for multiple areas.
+This is a simple weather app that will allow you to query the weather conditions for a given city and state.
+You will be able to save the city and state to a list that will be saved to your local machine.

 # Installation
 You will need to have Python 3.7 installed on your machine.
 You can download it [here](https://www.python.org/downloads/)